 Fall is one of the most beautiful, vibrant times of the year in Santa Barbara.
-The days are generally still warm and summer-like, the nights get crisp enough to call it “sweater weather,” and the dramatic sunset skies take on more saturated hues.
-Pumpkin patches are open and farmers’ markets abound with seasonal specialties like persimmons, figs, and pears.
-Over in wine country, harvest is in full swing as the vineyard leaves turn shades of yellow, orange, and red.
-The crowds of summer thin out making it even easier to social distance and you can linger longer thanks to attractive hotel deals that include booking two nights and getting the third free.
-Check out our fall travel guide below for more trip-planning ideas and itinerary inspiration.
+The days are generally still warm and summer-like, the nights get crisp enough to call it “sweater weather” and the dramatic sunset skies take on more saturated hues.
+Pumpkin patches are open and farmers markets abound with seasonal specialties like persimmons, figs and pears.
+Over in wine country, harvest is in full swing as the vineyard leaves turn shades of yellow, orange and red.
+The crowds of summer thin out, and you can linger longer thanks to attractive hotel deals that include booking two nights and getting the third free.
+Without further ado, read on for more trip-planning ideas and itinerary inspiration.

 Go Pumpkin Picking

 Nothing shouts fall more than a trip to the pumpkin patch, whether you’re taking the kids on an outing to get into the spirit of Halloween or looking for decorative accents to set the mood in your home.
-Family-run Lane Farms on Hollister Avenue (between Santa Barbara and Goleta) is a local favorite for their vast pumpkin patch and other fun activities.
-Shop their produce stand, check out the farm animals and treat the kids to corn maze and hayride adventures after they pick out their carving pumpkins.
+Family-run Lane Farms on Hollister Avenue (between Santa Barbara and Goleta) is a local favorite for its vast pumpkin patch and other fun activities.
+Shop its produce stand, check out the farm animals and treat the kids to corn maze and hayride adventures after they pick out their carving pumpkins.
 Big Wave Dave’s sets up a pumpkin patch in La Cumbre Plaza (near Macy’s) for the month of October.
-In addition to pumpkins of all sizes, they also have a variety of gourds, hay bales, and corn stalks to spruce up your home, plus photo ops galore.
+In addition to a selection of pumpkins of all sizes, this pumpkin patch also has a variety of gourds, hay bales and corn stalks to spruce up your home—plus photo ops galore.

 Savor Seasonal Flavors

-Pumpkin Spice Lattes aren’t the only autumn specialty to get excited about.
-Our chefs build dishes around seasonal ingredients that shine this time of year.
-Winter squash, apples, and broccoli rabe start appearing on menus for a spell, as does spiny lobster straight from the Santa Barbara Channel.
-You’ll find local fishermen selling premium spiny lobster at the Santa Barbara Fish Market on Saturdays.
-Some years, Santa Barbara Spot Prawns have a limited fall haul as well, so if you see those on a menu, don’t miss your chance to relish in that local delicacy.
+Pumpkin spice lattes aren’t the only autumn specialty to get excited about.
+Local chefs build dishes around seasonal ingredients that shine this time of year.
+Winter squash, apples and broccoli rabe start appearing on menus for a spell, as does spiny lobster straight from the Santa Barbara Channel.
+On Saturdays, you’ll find local fishermen selling premium spiny lobster at the Santa Barbara Fish Market.
+Some years, Santa Barbara spot prawns have a limited fall haul as well, so if you see those on a menu, don’t miss your chance to relish in that local delicacy.
 For farm-fresh seasonal produce, head to one of many Santa Barbara farmers markets, held on Tuesdays and Saturdays in Old Town Santa Barbara and downtown Santa Barbara (respectively), Fridays in Montecito and Sundays in Goleta.

 Plan a Picnic

-Picnics are a perfect way to enjoy the warm autumn days and subtle seasonal shifts while taking advantage of our many social distancing friendly landscapes.
-If you like a hands-on, DIY approach, shop one of the weekly Santa Barbara Certified Farmers Markets to stock up on fresh fruits and veggies and artisanal items.
-For a sweet finish, stop by Chocolates du Cali Bressan to buy a sampler of their seasonal spiced cinnamon bonbons or Chocolate Maya for her Marshmallow Fluffy, a gluten-free marshmallow treat layered with a 70% dark creamy chocolate ganache.
-If you prefer to simplify when it comes to sourcing your provisions, pick up hearty sandwiches from local deli or bakery Savoy Cafe & Deli.
-Better yet, make it a deluxe, ultra gourmet fall picnic by working with a vendor like Santa Barbara Picnic Co. or Slate Catering.
-We are currently all about the burrata board trend!
+Picnics are a perfect way to enjoy the warm autumn days and subtle seasonal shifts.
+If you like a hands-on, DIY approach, shop one of the weekly Santa Barbara Certified Farmers Markets to stock up on fresh fruits, veggies and artisanal items.
+For a sweet finish, stop by Chocolates du Cali Bressan to buy a sampler of their seasonal spiced cinnamon bonbons or Chocolate Maya for a Marshmallow Fluffy, a gluten-free marshmallow treat layered with a 70% dark creamy chocolate ganache.
+If you prefer to simplify when it comes to sourcing your provisions, pick up hearty sandwiches from local deli like Savoy Café & Deli or Three Pickles.
+Better yet, make it a deluxe, ultra-gourmet fall picnic by working with a vendor like Santa Barbara Picnic Co. or Slate Catering.

 Some of our go-to locations for a spacious fall picnic include Alameda Park and its neighboring Alice Keck Park Memorial Gardens, both tucked on a leafy residential street a couple of blocks off State Street.
-For ocean views, Shoreline Park and the Douglas Family Preserve offer dreamy vantages.
+Shoreline Park and the Douglas Family Preserve offer dreamy vantages for ocean views.
 Elings Park serves up 230 acres of prime picnicking grounds, including several perches with ocean views.
 The rose garden at Old Mission Santa Barbara is another breathtaking venue, with a picture-perfect backdrop of the mission and surrounded by the fragrant blooms of colorful rose bushes.
-In Goleta, Rancho La Patera & Stow House is a charming locale to settle in for a picnic with 19th-century ambiance.
+In Goleta, Rancho La Patera & Stow House is a charming locale for a picnic with 19th-century ambiance.
 Goleta Beach Park is another top seaside spot with picnic tables.

 Cheers to Oktoberfest

 Is it time to update your wardrobe with a few staples or statement pieces to usher in the cooler months?
-Our boutiques are open with limited capacity to ensure a safe shopping experience.
 Diani Boutique and Diani Shoes in Arlington Plaza are stocked with cozy sweaters, stylish coats and blazers and effortlessly chic boots for women.
 K. Frank in Montecito outfits men and women in timeless designer threads.
 Denim is always in season and Loveworn in the Funk Zone and Ace Rivington in downtown Santa Barbara are wonderlands of denim for all.
-Locally-designed slip dresses that make the perfect foundation for layering can be found at Catherine Gee in the Haley Corridor.
-These are just a handful of local shopping ideas—you can find many more independent and chain retailers at our outdoor shopping centers like Paseo Nuevo, La Cumbre Plaza, Montecito Country Mart, and La Arcada Court.
+Locally designed slip dresses that make the perfect foundation for layering can be found at Catherine Gee in the Haley Corridor.
+These are just a handful of local shopping ideas—you can find many more independent and chain retailers at outdoor shopping centers like Paseo Nuevo, La Cumbre Plaza, Montecito Country Mart and La Arcada Court.